 Psycopg allows the use of server-side cursors using the classes

-they send commands to control the state of the cursor in the server (for
+behind the scene they send commands to control the state of the cursor on the

-For instance if you have a PL/pgSQL function creating a cursor:
+For instance if you have a PL/pgSQL function returning a cursor:

 CREATE FUNCTION reffunc(refcursor) RETURNS refcursor AS $$ BEGIN OPEN $1 FOR SELECT col FROM test; RETURN $1; END; $$ LANGUAGE plpgsql;

-you can run a one-off command (e.g. using
+you can run a one-off command in the same connection to call it (e.g. using

-then create a server-side cursor with the same name and call directly the
+after which you can create a server-side cursor declared by the same name, and

 cur = conn.cursor('curname') # no cur.execute() for record in cur: # or cur.fetchone(), cur.fetchmany()... # do something with record